H4dr1en/car-classifier/README.md

 This is a simple Machine Learning web application allowing to classify 196 different classes of cars, with an accuracy of 93%.

-The web app is running on Amazon Elastic Beanstalk: http://car-classifier.us-east-2.elasticbeanstalk.com/

 To run it locally, simply execute the following command (requires Docker):
 ```
 $ docker-compose up -build